Policy Name: Degree/Certificate Requirements

 - Onondaga will automatically confer a degree or certificate upon the student’s completion of all program requirements.
 However, students who wish to participate in the college’s commencement ceremony must submit an Application for Graduation form.

-- The student must achieve at least a 2.0 program GPA (GPA2).
+- The student must achieve at least a 2.0 cumulative program GPA (GPA2).

 - All grades of Incomplete (“I”) must be resolved before the degree/certificate is conferred.